GuillBla/Internship_Report_Code/README.md

 Therefore, before execution, the zip file must be saved in a Google Drive.
 The access to this Google Drive will be requested at the beginning of the execution.

-First experimental setup : Simple Transfer Learning.ipynb Second experimental setup : Eyeballer_Xception.ipynb
+First experimental setup : Simple Transfer Learning.ipynb.
+Second experimental setup : Eyeballer_Xception.ipynb.
-Third experimental setup : Mixed_Inputs.ipynb
+Third experimental setup : Mixed_Inputs.ipynb.